 The Indonesian motorcycles industry is the third in the World since almost twenty years representing the primary private transporting sector for people and goods and having a size 6 time bigger than the automotive industry.

 The market hit the record at the end of last decade reaching for the first and lonely time the 8 million units sold in a calendar year.
 Then the market entered in a mature stage and sales declined progressively, down to the 5.8 million scored in the 2017, the lowest level in the last 15 years, when the increase of fiscal duties have further hit the industry.

-However, fueled by a quite positive economic trend, in the 2018 the market has changed the trend taking a positive path and sales finally were back over 6 million units ending the year at 6.38 million sales, up 8.4%.
+However, fueled by a quite positive economic trend, in the 2018 and in the 2019 the market has changed the trend taking a positive path. the domestic new motorcycles market ended the 2019 with 6.53 million units, up 1.3% from the previous year.